-Supplementary Explanations Early Notification of General Shiseido makes every effort to distribute a convocation notice about 3 weeks Shareholder Meeting prior to a general meeting of shareholders.
-For the 122nd Ordinary General Meeting of Shareholders, the convocation of notice was distributed on Friday, March 4, 2022, 21 days prior to the Meeting.
-The Company disclosed the notice of convocations on its website before the date of mailing in light of earliest possible information service (Japanese: on Thursday, February 24, English translation: on Wednesday, March 2.)
-Scheduling AGMs Avoiding The Company held the 122nd Ordinary General Meeting of Shareholders on the Peak Day Friday, March 25, 2022.
-The date is 3 day (3 business days) prior to Wednesday, March 30, which is said to be the concentrated date for AGMs of the Japanese companies whose fiscal year ending December 2021.
-Allowing Electronic Exercise Since the 103rd Ordinary General Meeting of Shareholders in 2003, the of Voting Rights Company has introduced the measure of exercising voting rights via website.
-Participation in Electronic Since the 106th Ordinary General Meeting of Shareholders in 2006, the Voting Platform Company has taken part in the Electronic Voting Platform operated and managed by ICJ, Inc. Providing Convocation Notice An English translation of the convocation of notice is prepared, distributed to in English foreign shareholders to the maximum extent, and posted on the Tokyo Stock Exchange's website as well as the Company's website.
+Supplementary Explanations Early Notification of General Shareholder Meeting Shiseido makes every effort to distribute a convocation notice about 3 weeks prior to a general meeting of shareholders.
+For the 123rd Ordinary General Meeting of Shareholders, the convocation of notice was distributed on Friday, March 3, 2023, 21 days prior to the Meeting.
+The Company disclosed the notice of convocations on our corporate information website before the date of mailing in light of earliest possible information service (Japanese: on Friday, February 24, English translation: on Thursday, March 2.)
+Scheduling AGMs Avoiding the Peak Day The Company held the 123rd Ordinary General Meeting of Shareholders on Friday, March 24, 2023.
+The date is 3 day (3 business days) prior to Thursday, March 30, which is said to be the concentrated date for AGMs of the Japanese companies whose fiscal year ending December 2022.
+Allowing Electronic Exercise of Voting Rights Since the 103rd Ordinary General Meeting of Shareholders in 2003, the Company has introduced the measure of exercising voting rights via website.
+Participation in Electronic Voting Platform Since the 106th Ordinary General Meeting of Shareholders in 2006, the Company has taken part in the Electronic Voting Platform operated and managed by ICJ, Inc. Providing Convocation Notice in English An English translation of the convocation of notice is prepared, distributed to foreign shareholders to the maximum extent, and posted on the Tokyo Stock Exchange's website as well as our corporate information website in English.
 Other In June 2008, the Company started disclosing the results of the exercise of voting rights.
-Starting from 2010, the Company disclosed the result of the exercise of voting rights on the Tokyo Stock Exchange's website, the Company's website, and the extraordinary reports through EDINET of the Financial Services Agency of Japan.
-In addition, as from fiscal 2015, the Company posts videos of the business report including a presentation by the chairman on the Company's website.
-The movies are available in Japanese and English language.
-The mortes are available in supuriose and English fanguage.
+Starting from 2010, the Company disclosed the result of the exercise of voting rights on the Tokyo Stock Exchange's website, our corporate information website, and the extraordinary reports through EDINET of the Financial Services Agency of Japan.
+In addition, as from fiscal 2015, the Company posts videos including a presentation by CEO and COO on our corporate information website.